guhan/zerotociso/docs/SUPPLYCHAIN.md

 # Supply Chain Compliance

+## Software Bill of Materials (SBOM)
+A software bill of materials is a document that contains all the items required to build a particular piece of software.

+### CycloneDX
+Produces a format for an SBOM

+### Vulnerability Expolitable Exchange (VEX)
+VEX contains information about how exploitable a particular vulnerability in the SBOM is.

 ## SLSA
 SLSA (Supply Chain Levels for Software Artifacts) is a framework and set of best practices developed by Google to enhance the security and integrity of software supply chains.